Published On: Jun 20 2013 02:10:40 AM CDTUpdated On: Jun 21 2016 01:00:00 AM CDT

 1982: Prince William, Duke of Cambridge, is born in London, England.
 William is the elder son of Diana, Princess of Wales, and Charles, Prince of Wales, and third-eldest grandchild of Queen Elizabeth II and Prince Philip, Duke of Edinburgh.

 1982: John Hinckley Jr. is found not guilty by reason of insanity for the March 30, 1981, attempted assassination of U.S. President Ronald Reagan.
-Hinckley has since remained under institutional psychiatric care.
+Hinckley was sentenced to remain under institutional psychiatric care.
+After a federal judge ruled Hinckley was no longer a threat to himself or others, he was released on Aug.
+5, 2016.

 1981: Rock musician and singer-songwriter Brandon Flowers, best known as the frontman for the rock band The Killers, is born in Henderson, Nevada.

-1979: Actor Chris Pratt, best known for the TV series "Everwood" and "Parks and Recreation," and for roles in movies such as "Take Me Home Tonight," "Moneyball," "Zero Dark Thirty," "The Lego Movie" and "Guardians of the Galaxy," is born in Virginia, Minnesota.
+1979: Actor Chris Pratt, best known for the TV series "Everwood" and "Parks and Recreation," and for roles in movies such as "Jurassic World," "Guardians of the Galaxy," "The Lego Movie," "Moneyball" and "Zero Dark Thirty," is born in Virginia, Minnesota.

 1973: Actress and singer Juliette Lewis, best known for movies such as "Cape Fear," "Kalifornia," "Natural Born Killers" and "From Dusk till Dawn," is born in Los Angeles, California.